ChrisAU/Gaddag/README.md

 Adapted from: https://nullwords.wordpress.com/2013/02/27/gaddag-data-structure/

 A GADDAG is a data structure presented by Steven Gordon in 1994, for use in generating moves for Scrabble and other word-generation games where such moves require words that "hook into" existing words.
+A GADDAG is a specialization of a Trie, containing states and branches to other GADDAGs.
+(Source: http://en.wikipedia.org/wiki/GADDAG)

 	var gaddag = Gaddag()
 	gaddag.add("cat")